Many or all companies we feature compensate us. Compensation and editorial

 • Fast closings possible

-For borrowers interested in financing a home project in a second home, Figure’s home equity line of credit may be worth considering.
-Figure is a financial technology company founded in 2018.
+For borrowers interested in financing a home project in a second home, Figure’s home equity line of credit is worth considering.
+The figure is a financial technology company founded in 2018.

-As of February 2023, it offers HELOCs in 42 states and the District of Columbia.
+As of June 2024, it offers HELOCs in 45 states and Washington, D.C. (excluded states are Hawaii, Kentucky, New York, Texas, and West Virginia).
 Figure leverages artificial intelligence and blockchain technology to simplify and expedite the closing process for borrowers.

 Spring EQ